 Tip: Most lenders will look at your bank statements to ascertain your company’s turnover.
 If you have a cash component to your business, then ensure you file your BAS and submit the statements along with your bank statement to secure your loan.

 5. Previous loan payment defaults

-Defaults in loan repayment – either paid or unpaid can hamper your prospects for future loans and could also affect your credit score adversely.
+Defaults in debt repayment – either paid or unpaid can hamper your prospects for future loans and could also affect your credit score adversely.

 Tip: Ensure that you do not default on your repayments and secure only funds that you can utilise effectively to drive more revenue for your business.
-If you have any pending defaults, repay those and work on improving your credit history before you apply for a fresh loan.
+If you have any pending defaults, repay those and work on improving your credit history before you look for a fresh funding.

 6. Existing loans